homanchou/xr/book/build-your-own-webvr-site.md

 end
 ```

-Now every visitor to the website will get a unique user_id in their session that will persist unless they clear their cookies and they haven't even had to login or register.
+Now every visitor to the website will get a unique user_id in their session and they haven't even had to login or register.
 How convenient!

 ### Add User Token to Conn

+We now have a unique user_id in the cookie session.
+But we need to send it down to the front-end encrypted as a user_token.
 Let's add another function plug in `router.ex` for creating an encrypted token from the user_id.
 We'll then pass this to the frontend so it can be passed back to the server and verified in the `UserSocket`

 ```elixir
  defp put_user_token(conn, _) do